pagekeysolutions/pkos/docs/blog/22-vga-regs/index.md

 # OS22: The VGA Rabbit Hole

-If you've been watching for the past few days you'd notice that we've been grinding on VGA.
+If you've been watching for the past few days, you'd notice that we've been grinding on VGA.
 Thankfully, it's not just me - this stuff is tough!
-In fact, OSDev wiki notes that knowing your way around VGA was enough to establish "quite a reputation" [^1].
+In fact, OSDev wiki notes that, back in the day, knowing your way around VGA was enough to establish "quite a reputation" [^1].

-Thankfully, with the help of people who joined the stream, we were able to get to the point where we can draw on *most* of the screen using memory-mapped I/O, and can escape the mode by hitting escape without ruining the text-mode graphics.
+Thankfully, with the help of people who joined the stream, we were able to get to the point where we can draw on *most* of the screen using memory-mapped I/O, and can escape graphics mode by hitting escape without ruining the text-mode graphics.

 At the end, I threw in a quick rectangle animation just for fun (which cannot be interrupted).